Category Archives: GTD

 Wednesday lunchtime links

-How to deal with feelings of inadequacy, from xkcd. edwired has some thoughts on the future of the academy in an economy where giving away your product doesn’t necessarily make your business unprofitable.
-Academhack follows up with related thoughts on … Continue reading
+• edwired has some thoughts on the future of the academy in an economy where giving away your product doesn’t necessarily make your business unprofitable.
+Academhack follows up with related thoughts on using video podcasting to replace the usual lecture format.
+Interesting idea in giving away the podcast and then charging for in-class activity.

 2 Comments